-- 1. Open the left endshield. - Loosen two bolts (A) securing the motor assembly to the header endsheet.
+- 1. Shut down the engine, and remove the key from the ignition. - 2.
+Open the left endshield. - 3.
+Loosen two bolts (A) securing the motor assembly to the header endsheet.

 The belt guide has been removed from the illustrations for clarity.